-On each side of the square is marked 10 different points outside the vertices of the square.
-How many triangles can be constructed from this set of points, where each vertex of the triangle lie on the other side of the square?
+Each square side is marked 10 different points outside the square's vertices.
+How many triangles can be constructed from this set of points, where each vertex of the triangle lies on the other side of the square?

 - Count of triangles

 On each side of an ABCD square is 10 internal points.
 Determine the number of triangles with vertices at these points.

 Point B is a vertex of rectangle ABCD.
 The diagonal BD of this rectangle lies on the line p.
 Point X is an interior point of side AD of rectangle ABCD, and point Y is an internal point of side CD.
 Construct the missing vertices D, A, and C of rectangle AB

 How many different triangles with vertices formed by points A, B, C, D, E, and F can we create?

 - Constructed 77874

 Squares are constructed above the overhangs and the transom.
 Connecting the outer vertices of adjacent squares creates three triangles.
 Prove that their contents are the same.

 Surveyors mark 4 points on the globe's surface so their distances are the same.
 What is their distance from each other?